mbvlabs/mithlond/README.md

 1. check /var/log/vps_setup.log and verify that it has 'Finished VPS setup at <current-date>.
 Remember to update configs and then reboot.' at the end.
 2. check all files under traefik and verify the domain and basic auth has been set correctly
 3. point the domains to the IP of your apps server in cloudlfare
-4. under traefik/dynamic replace http://up:port the manager and node_exporter with the apps server's IP (the url attribute under services:)
+4. under traefik/dynamic replace http://ip:port for node_exporter with the apps server's IP (the url attribute under services:)
-5. scp the binary in bin/manager into the server and move it into /usr/local/bin
 5. run `sudo reboot` to finish setup
 6. verify that the labels in traefik/docker-compose.yml has the same indentations, sometimes the setup script messes up the indentation
 7. ssh back into the apps server, cd into traefik and run `docker compose up -d`